sirdarckcat/ubuntu/Ubuntu.md

-Name:    linux-hwe-5.11
+Name:    linux-riscv
 Version: 5.11.0
 Series:  20.04 (focal)
 Description:
-    This is the source code for the Ubuntu HWE kernel for the 20.04 series.
-This source tree is used to produce the flavours: generic, generic-64k, generic-lpae, lowlatency.
+    This is the source code for the Ubuntu linux-riscv kernel for the 21.04 series.
+This source tree is used to produce the flavours: generic.
-    This kernel is configured to support the widest range of desktop, laptop and server configurations.
+    This kernel is configured to support the riscv64 architecture for the RISC-V platform.